Arthritis, and the use of Glucosamine/Chondroitin

 Older rabbit with arthritic feet joints (A. van Praag)

-Arthritis is often a difficult to diagnose problem in animals, as the clinical signs can relate to different health problems.
-The signs are furthermore individual, and each rabbit will respond in a different way.
+Arthritis is difficult to diagnose in animals, as the clinical signs can relate to various health problems.
+The signs are furthermore individual to each animal.
+As a result, every affected rabbit will respond in a different way.
+Even so, a common sign is the loss of litter habits and refusal to jump in the litter-box.

-The physical examination includes the examination of the skin, the joints, the response to reflexes, and determination of muscle strength.
-Pain is often noticed, when rotating the joint.
-The physical examination will determine for the presence of fluid collection around the joints.
-X-rays will help to visualize the degree of bone and joint destruction, or the presence of a bone spur (osteophyte).
-According to the suspected cause, additional blood and urine tests can be required.
+A physical examination includes the examination of the skin, the joints, the response to reflexes, and the determination of muscle strength.
+A pain reaction is often observed when the joint is rotated.
+The presence of fluid will be determined around the joints.
+X-rays are used to assess the extent of bone and joint destruction, as well as the presence of bone spur (osteophyte).
+Further diagnostic testing, including blood and urine analysis, may be required to exclude other potential etiologies.

-Lately, glucosamine/chondroitin has been used to relieve arthritis in rabbit, and various protocols for the administration of these drugs are available for rabbits.
+Glucosamine/chondroitin have been used to treat arthritis in rabbits.
+There are various protocols for administering these drugs to rabbits.

 Other NSAID analgesic drugs for use in rabbits are described here.